Athletics at St. Rita

 The aim of the extracurricular athletic program at St. Rita is to promote teamwork, enjoyment of sports, physical fitness and knowledge of the rules of the game.
 The overriding philosophy of athletics is that "any student that wants to play may play."
-The Athletic Director supervises and coordinates the athletic program at St. Rita with the support of the Sports Board and the Booster Club.
+The Dean of Student Affairs supervises and coordinates the athletic program at St. Rita with the Booster Club.

 The Play Like A Champion Today™ Sports as Ministry (PLC) initiative supports Catholic leagues and dioceses in promoting: athletics as ministry to youth and families, building teams as Christian communities, character development, spiritual growth, intrinsic motivation and responsible decision-making.
 Attendance at a PLC workshop is mandatory for all DPL coaches.